Large Language Models Can Be Used to Estimate the Latent Positions of Politicians

+Partial correlations analysis suggests that LaMP scores are a blend of textually available information about individual lawmakers.
+In other words, LaMP scores reflect both behaviors, such as votes, floor speeches, and commentary about other lawmakers, as well as perceptions of these lawmakers, such as news stories, blog posts, and editorials.
+Because of the black box nature of LLMs, we do not know how the LLM weighs the underlying textual information given a prompt.
+At the same time, the scope of the LLM's embedded knowledge base underpinning the measures is its strength, making up for interpretive gaps in existing measures of ideology and allowing us to measure politicians' stances along specific issues.

-We use pairwise comparisons because ChatGPT often does not consistently return a full list of senators ranked from most liberal to most conservative: it will sometimes only return partial lists, the most ideologically extreme senators, or simply refuse to create such a list.
-Pairwise comparisons have also been used extensively in social science scaling applications, such as ranking the persuasiveness of arguments.\footnote{\citet{LOEWEN2012212} conduct a survey experiment with pairwise comparisons and the Bradley-Terry model to determine which arguments are most persuasive. \citet{carlson_montgomery_2017}'s SentimentIt R package conducts pairwise comparisons to label political texts. \citet{hopkins_noel_2022}, a closely-related work to this study, uses pairwise comparisons among political activists to scale senators of the 114th Congress and the 117th Congress along the liberal-conservative continuum.}
+We cannot simply prompt an LLM to return a list of lawmakers ranked along one of these dimensions for several reasons.
+First, ChatGPT, in particular, often does not consistently return a complete list of senators ranked from most liberal to most conservative: it will sometimes only return partial lists, generate inconsistent lists across repeated promptings, or refuse to create such lists.
+Pairwise comparisons also enable us to establish a scale where the differences are meaningful, whereas ordinal rankings indicate order without quantifying the gaps between ranks.
+For this reason, researchers have used pairwise comparisons extensively in social science scaling applications.
+They are also easier to complete.
+For example, \textcite{LOEWEN2012212} conduct a survey experiment with pairwise comparisons and the Bradley-Terry model to determine the most persuasive arguments. \textcite{carlson_montgomery_2017}'s SentimentIt R package conducts pairwise comparisons to label political texts. \textcite{hopkins_noel_2022}, a closely related work to this study, use pairwise comparisons among political activists to scale senators of the 114th Congress and the 117th Congress along the liberal-conservative continuum.